Myriada/myriada.github.io/index.md

 ## Our Roadmap:

-We are exited to be an active member of the Cardano community and are currently working on providing the following additional services, in addition to the stake pools:
+We are exited to be an active member of the Cardano community and are currently working on providing the following services, in addition to the stake pools:

 - live dashboards for pool uptime, performance and relevant statistics